magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_constraint.md

 Step 4.
 Implement assertion in `processAssert()`

-**Assertion logic**: Take title of the widget from the widget [fixture][] , open the page with a grid, check if the grid has our title.
+**Assertion logic**: Take title of the widget from the widget [fixture][], open the page with a grid, check if the grid has our title.

 <script src="https://gist.github.com/dshevtsov/c1e2a8437e0d2b2036bd.js"></script>

 ## How to use constraint {#mtf_constraint_use}

-To use constraint we've created in previous section, add a corresponding node to [data set][] of your test,
+To use constraint we've created in previous section, add a corresponding node to the [data set][] of your test

 {%highlight xml%}
 <constraint name="Magento\Widget\Test\Constraint\AssertWidgetInGrid" />
 {%endhighlight%}

-in order that it must be performed.
+in the order that it must be performed.

 {%highlight xml%}
 <config xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="../../../../../../vendor/magento/mtf/etc/variations.xsd">